quest0007/HSL844_2024-25/README.md

 # HSL844_2024-25
-# Scope Ambiguity Experiment in Assamese
+# Scope Ambiguity in Assamese (conducted by Joynal Ali)

 This repository contains all code and data for Experiment 1A on scope ambiguity in Assamese, replicating Gaurav et al. (2024).